cydriclopez/docker-pg-dev/README.md

 ### Why Postgresql?

-**Postgresql has always been THE epitome of the very definition of open-source project.**
+**Postgresql has been the epitome of the very definition of open-source project.**

 I have some hesitance in using products that become projects.
-But projects that become products that's something exciting and worth supporting.
+But projects that become products, that's something exciting and worth supporting.
 PostgreSQL has always been a project that has thrived as a product sold and supported by [many vendors](https://www.postgresql.org/support/professional_support/).
 PostgreSQL is really quite an exciting project/product.

-I just hope more people use it.
-I drive around with a [PostgreSQL license plate frame](https://www.cafepress.com/+postgresql_license_plate_frame,46809099) just to help advertise the project.
+I hope more people use it.
+I drive around my car with a PostgreSQL license [plate frame](https://www.cafepress.com/+postgresql_license_plate_frame,46809099) just to help advertise the project.

 You can read more about its documentation, features, and history in [PostgreSQL.org](https://www.postgresql.org/about/).
 In IT environments strongly controlled by a competing commercial product this website might be filtered, so try this [Wikipedia site](https://en.wikipedia.org/wiki/PostgreSQL).
 If this Wikipedia site is blocked by a "postgresql" keyword filter then too bad for you.
 This just tells you that the database market is highly competitive.

 ### Docker intro

-You can read the introduction of the [previous tutorial](../docker-ng-dev/README.md#docker-intro) as it is fitting right here as well.
+You can read the Docker intro of the previous tutorial [Dockerize your Angular dev environment](https://github.com/cydriclopez/docker-ng-dev#docker-intro) as it is fitting here as well.

 The pairing together of Docker container and database was initially perceived with hesitance by database professionals because of the ephemeral state of containers.
 State persistence is a required attribute of databases even after the container is no more.